jrozra200/jakelearnsdatascience/content/posts/2018-12-21-getting-started-with-data-science.md

 python, I got an online introduction via [DataCamp](https://www.datacamp.com/courses/intro-to-python-for-data-science).

 This was all bolstered by working with these tools at work and in side projects.
-The repetition of working with these tools every day makes it fluent.
+The repetition of working with these tools every day has made it more fluent.

 Here are some resources that I've used or know of - I've tried to outline them and group them to the best of my ability.
 There's many more out there, and you may find